 When placing your PC, consider an ergonomic arrangement of the PC and your work area to maintain your comfort and productivity.
-Refer to "Safety and Comfort" on page 3.
+Refer to "Setting up for safety and comfort" on page 3.

 WARNING: The power supply is pre-set for the country/region in which you purchased your PC.
 If you move, please check the voltage requirements before plugging your PC into an AC power outlet.